prorev/prorev.github.io/_posts/2020-05-16-machine-learning_translate.md

    - machine-learning
 tags:
    - marijan
+   - transformers
 ---
 Machine learning stepped the era of machine translation.
-Here is the example:
+Here is the example how to do translation using the transformers.

 First install the transformers library: